metaleap/go-buildrun/README.md

 (As you probably know, "go install" is a neat command: it only rebuilds/relinks those dependencies that have actually changed at the source code level since their last build.
 Perfect for many quick fire-and-forget "build-and-run" cycles from your IDE or editor.)

-A single command-line argument **-f** is given to the tool, the .go source to "build" (go install) from.
+1. A command-line argument **-f** is given to the tool, the .go source to "build" (go install) from.
 (See my included go-buildrun.sublime-build for example.)

-As the name "buildrun" implies, it is to "build and, if applicable, run".
+2. As the name "buildrun" implies, it is to "build and, if applicable, run".
 So it checks if the current .go source file is a main package, if so, the compiled program is run immediately when "go install" returns with no errors.

 However, **prior** to invoking "go install":

 - IF the current package directory contains any **.gt** and **.gt.go** files, the tool applies those *.gt* template definitions to the *.gt.go* source files.
 See "Templating" section below.

 - IF the package directory, or any of its ancestor directories (up to but not including $GOPATH) contains a *.go-buildrun* text file, it executes the command specified in that file's single line, with a single argument (remember, in your custom tool, that will be *os.Args[1]* rather than 0, which is the executable file path itself) --- the full directory path that this *.go-buildrun* text file resides in (not the executable itself, which is most likely in your $GOPATH/bin folder).

+IF the command-line argument **-d** is *true*, the package is not a main package AND contains a *doc.go* source file, then upon successful build **godoc** is run to generate a single **doc.html** package documentation file in the package directory.

 Templating